Clubs

 Health History Interest Group

-With mentorship from Dr. Dan Petrescu and Dr. Ariel Gershon, the Health History Interest Group brings people together with a shared passion for the history of medicine and medical humanities.
-The group aims to foster mentorship, scholarship, and collaboration in the medical humanities across Undergraduate Medical Education at the University of Toronto and beyond.
+The HHIG aims to bring people together with a shared passion for the history of medicine and medical humanities.
+Our club's goal is to foster mentorship, scholarship, and collaboration in the medical humanities across Undergraduate Medical Education at the University of Toronto and beyond, through guest speakers, field trips, and research working groups

 Prototype UofT